stevearc/aerial.nvim/README.md

   },

   treesitter = {
-    -- How long to wait after a buffer change before updating update_delay = 300,
+    -- How long to wait (in ms) after a buffer change before updating update_delay = 300,
   },
 }